The Navigator

 • All other components

-The following sections describe examples of logical structures and hierarchies that will be displayed in the Navigator section according to different physical structures of components.
+The following sections describe examples of physical structures and logical hierarchies that will be displayed in the navigator section according to different physical structures of components.

 Example 1